IliasChatzip/fueleu-ghg-intensity-calculator/README.md

 # FuelEU Maritime GHG Intensity & Penalty Calculator

-This is a Streamlit app for calculating fuel GHG intensity and compliance penalties according to the FuelEU Maritime regulation.
+This is a Streamlit app for calculating fuel GHG intensity, and compliance balance and penalties according to the FuelEU Maritime regulation.

 ## Features